Lrssn-blog/Style-guide/Javascript.md

     return '\ufeff' + content;  // Prepend a byte order mark.
   ```
 # Source file structure
-All new source files should either be a ECMAScript (ES) module (uses import and export statements).
+All new source files should be a ECMAScript (ES) module (uses import and export statements).

 Files consist of the following, in order:

 - License or copyright information
-- @fileoverview JSDoc
 - ES import statements
 - The file’s implementation
 Exactly one blank line separates each section that is present, except the file's implementation, which may be preceded by 1 or 2 blank lines.

 ### License or copyright information
 If license or copyright information belongs in a file, it belongs here.

-### @fileoverview JSDoc
-See [Top/file-level](#top/file-level) comments for formatting rules.

 ## ES modules
 ES modules are files that use the import and export keywords.